usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 -->

-The bitslicing model can sometimes be too restrictive as it forbids the use of arithmetic operations, and may fails to provide the expected performances, due to the high pressures it puts on the registers.
-To overcome those issues, and drawing inspiration from Kasper & Schwabe's byte-sliced AES [11], we propose a generalization of bitslicing that we dub _m_-slicing. _m_-slicing preserves the constant-time property of bitslicing, while allowing to use SIMD packed arithmetic instructions (_e.g._, `vpaddb`, `vmuldp`), as well as vector permutations (_e.g._, `vpshufb`) to speed up permutations.
-The type of slicing is controlled with Usuba's type-system, thus not inflicting no increase in code complexity: the same code will be sliced differently depending on the data's types.
+The bitslicing model can sometimes be too restrictive as it forbids the use of arithmetic operations, and may fail to provide the expected performances, because it usually requires more registers that hardwares provide.
+To overcome those issues, and drawing inspiration from Kasper & Schwabe's byte-sliced AES [11], we propose a generalization of bitslicing that we dub _m_-slicing. _m_-slicing preserves the constant-time property of bitslicing, while using less registers, and allowing to use SIMD packed arithmetic instructions (_e.g._, `vpaddb`, `vmuldp`), as well as vector permutations (_e.g._, `vpshufb`) to speed up permutations.
+The type of slicing (bitslicing or _m_-slicing for various _m_) is controlled through Usuba's type-system, thus not inflicting any increase in code complexity: the same code will be sliced differently depending on the data's types.